alverson98/employee-tracker/README.md

 ### Links

-Since this is a command line application, there is no deployed link.
+Since this is a command line application, but there is a walk through video demonstrating the functionality.

+[Link](https://youtu.be/sLKasCmIyi4) to walk through video.

 [Link](https://github.com/alverson98/employee-tracker) to code repository.